switchdoclabs/SDL_Pi_GroveWeatherPi/README.md

 sudo apt-get install libi2c-dev sudo pip install tentacle_pi

-SwitchDocLabs Documentation for WeatherRack/WeatherPiArduino under products on:
+SwitchDocLabs Documentation for WeatherRack/WeatherPiArduino under products on: store.switchdoc.com

+Read the GroveWeatherPi Instructable on instructables.com for more software installation instructions

+or

+Read the tutorial on GroveWeatherPi on http://www.switchdoc.com/2016/08/tutorial-part-1-building-a-solar-powered-raspberry-pi-weather-station-groveweatherpi/ for more software installation instructions.

 -----------
 setup your configuration variables in config.py!